Offboarding and Employee Exit Strategy

 Get Basic Practices into Place

-Resignations: Conduct exit interviews with key talent.
-Address pain points quickly.
-Create transition plans.
-Automate the end of pay, benefits, and company access.
+Resignations: Conduct exit interviews with key talent, address pain points quickly, create transition plans, and automate the end of pay, benefits, and company access.

-Involentary Exits: Prevent long-term misalignment and pay inequity
+Involuntary Exits: Prevent long-term misalignment and pay inequity.

 Growth